 Normally these teachers and authors acknowledge the typology seen in Jacob/Israel, Joseph, Ephraim/Manasseh accurately but instead of translating the message into what the typology represents they continue in the typology!
 I’m not emphatically saying that we believing gentiles are NOT descendants of Ephraim.
 That may be the case!
 However, even if that is the case, according to the Scriptures, it is NOT the point!

 Since the phrase “mystery of the gospel” is found in Paul’s letter to the Ephesians, lets take a few minutes and consider some of the text surrounding that phrase.
 Specifically, lets see how many times the phrase “in Israel”, “into Israel”, “by Israel” and/or “through Israel” are mentioned in this letter.
 After doing repeated word searches of the above, I found exactly NONE!
 Not once does Paul make a reference to the Ephesian believers being found “in, into, by, or through” Israel.
 He does reference gentile believers as being once separated from “the commonwealth of Israel.”
 You might want to read my article on commonwealth but even that is in reference to the civil polity of citizenship that would depict their community as what it was supposed to be; a called out people unto Messiah, who serve HIM and not an entity unto itself.
 So, when Paul suggests in Ephesians that there is a mystery regarding the gospel, he does not disclose that mystery as being found IN any one people group.

-However, when doing a similar search in Ephesians using the terms “in, into, by, through” as referenced to YAHSHUA, MESSIAH, GOD, LORD, etc, we find this;
+However, when doing a similar search in Ephesians using the terms “in, into, by, through” as referenced to YAHUSHA, MESSIAH, (sometimes referenced as god or lord, or Jesus, but His Name is Yahusha) etc, we find this;

 “IN YAHSHUA”; 6 reference verses